 Sponsors of clinical trials of FDA-regulated products, including drugs, are required to register and disclose certain clinical trial information.
 Information related to the product, patient population, phase of investigation, study sites and investigators, and other aspects of the clinical trial is then made public as part of the registration.
-Sponsors are also obligated to discuss the results of their clinical trials after completion.
-Disclosure of the results of these trials can be delayed until the new product or new indication being studied has been approved.
+Sponsors are also obligated to disclose the results of their clinical trials after completion.
+Disclosure of the results of these trials can be delayed until the new product or new indication being studied has been approved up to a maximum of two years.
 Competitors may use this publicly available information to gain knowledge regarding the progress of development programs.